 Read this FAQ carefully as you may be able to solve issues based on information here.
 If not addressed here, and you have purchased a license from the Enmotus website, please fill out a support request.
 This form can be accessed on this web page or by selecting this link Support

-Refunds are availalbe for 30 days after purchase.
+Refunds are available for 30 days after purchase.
+Note, that refunds are only processed on Modal-Friday, Pacific Standard Time (USA) and may take 2 days to be issued.
 Please submit a refund request on our support portal Please include your order number.

 If you received this software as a bundle with a system you purchase from a PC vendor, please contact that vendor.